keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 ## Hooking Up a REST Source

-Here we're going to build a REST Data source class that will be able to be utilized in our resolver to leverage some actual results!
+Here we're going to build a REST Data source class that will be able to be utilized in our resolver to leverage some actual results.

 ### Create REST Data Source